AMPotter/bookbag/RECORD.md

 I hope that we can use a combination of the TasteDive [TD] call and Google API [GAPI] to ping a book title, grab the first two results that aren't the same as the original query and then use GAPI's embed feature to load up a potential book.
 Or at least the first few pages.
   So yeah, we seem to be on the right track.
 Planning today, working on building tomorrow.

+  Amy has been an invaluable help.
+A shame she won't be available until Wednesday.
+But at least that we have a written diagram and a clear plan of attack for tomorrow.

 ##Day 2, June 20th Progress:

 ##Day 3, June 21th Progress:
+HOORAY!
+AMY IS BACK!

 ##Day 4, June 22th Progress: